1. What is Commercial Access?

 Contractors who obtain barcodes must submit driver’s licenses and vehicle registrations to SIPOA annually before a barcode is issued or renewed.
 Contractors who obtain daily passes must present a valid driver’s license before each pass is issued.
 Gatehouse cameras record videos of the contractor, their vehicle, and license plate.
 In addition, many contractors work on the island regularly, and Gate Officers are familiar with them and their companies.

 13. Can my contractor purchase a daily pass for multiple days?

-Not at the present time.
-Passes are issued to a specific driver of a specific vehicle, and a daily pass ensures that the pass remains with that driver and vehicle.
-We are researching new technologies that may provide other options.
+Yes, if the multiple days are in the same week from Monday-Saturday.
+Passes are issued to a specific driver of a specific vehicle, and the pass must remain with that driver and vehicle.
+We are researching new technologies that may provide other purchase options.

 14. Are there penalties if I choose not to designate a contractor as a “contractor/vendor” on my guest list

 Yes, repeated failure to comply with the commercial access rules may result in a violation assessment.

 The Rules & Regulations specify contractor hours and holiday hours HERE.